Black Widow Spiders

 Appearance and Size Facts

-- Females usually have a red spot or hourglass-shaped mark on the underside of the abdomen
+- Female usually has a red spot or hourglass-shaped mark on the underside of the abdomen

 - It is one of a only a few spiders in North America considered to be medically significant